kuitos/axios-extensions/README.md

 | cache     | CacheLike |<pre>new LRUCache({ max: 10 })</pre> | CacheLike instance that will be used for storing throttled requests |

 Basically we recommend using the `throttleAdapterEnhancer` with `cacheAdapterEnhancer` together for the maximum caching benefits.
+Note that POST and other methods besides GET are not affected.

 ```js
 throttleAdapterEnhancer(cacheAdapterEnhancer(axios.defaults.adapter))